-Programme Code:10 Bachelor of Computer Applications Title of the Paper le of the Paper Core Paper 1 - C Programming Batch Hours / Week Total Hours Credits 2021-2022 5 75 4
+Programme Code:10 Bachelor of Computer Applications Title of the Paper Core Paper 1 - C Programming Batch 2022-2023 Hours / Week 5 Total Hours 75 Credits 4

 - 1. To train the student to the basic concepts of the C-programming language. - 2.
 To provide exposure to problem-solving through programming and to develop programming skills. - 3.
-To impart adequate knowledge of programming languages and problem solving techniques.
+To impart adequate knowledge of programming languages and problem-solving techniques.